Reborn Superstar!: Writing and composition

-"Pardon Me I Have to Go Now" is a Japanese-themed song using Japanese instruments and phrases, such as "Suremasu" which is used by Anya from the anime Spy x Family, and named after a phrase used when leaving work.
-Originally called "Yoroshiku Onegaishimasu" with the lyrics containing the phrase "mame mame soramame" instead of "peko peko."
-The choreography was improvised by a make-up artist when the director requested dance moves for the music video in which Hettsu plays a chore person, Matsuri plays the sister who enjoys working overtime, and Yukina plays the "peko peko sister", even though none of the members had experience working as office ladies.
-First released as a more chaotic follow-up to "Neet Game" and placed at the end with the heavier songs of the album, according to Hettsu, as a sequel to "Tousou" intended to no longer run from, but confront reality.
+"Pardon Me I Have to Go Now" uses Japanese instruments and phrases, such as "Suremasu" which is used by Anya in the anime Spy x Family, and named after a phrase used when confronting aggressive coworkers in an office setting.
+The choreography in the video was improvised by a make-up artist when the director requested dance moves in which Hettsu plays a chore person, Matsuri plays the sister who enjoys working overtime, and Yukina plays the "peko peko sister", even though none of the members had experience working as office ladies.
 "Today's Good Day & So Epic" is the first Hanabie song composed in a major key and was written to end the album on a happy note.
-Named after Good Day, the band's agency, and Epic, the band's label, to coincide with their major debut.
-Yukina added "epic" after learning its meaning, but worried her agency or label would disapprove.
+Named after Good Day, the band's agency, and Epic, the band's label, Yukina added "epic" after learning its meaning, but worried her agency or label would disapprove.
 The lyrics convey the image of a concert with a circle pit around Yukina and everyone working together.
 The song also features vocals by Hettsu, who was asked to sing the day before recording due to Matsuri's throat problems.
 "Today's Good Day & So Epic" was composed with the melody first and, according to Matsuri, showcased Hanabie's punk and easycore influences, especially Chunk!
 No, Captain Chunk!.

 Release and promotion

 Before the release of the album, a promotional event, "Orihime Who Ran Away," was held in July.
 The event was based on the song "Tousou," which was released as a single in the same month and would also be included in the album.
 As a part of the event, the band members hid across various locations in Tokyo, while the fans tried to find them based on hints posted on social media.
 The winners received event-exclusive merchandise as rewards, as well as pictures with the member,s which were also shared on the band's official X account.

 Reborn Superstar! was released by Sony Music Japan under their sub-label Epic Records Japan on July 26, 2023.
-Two versions of the album were simultaneously released: a 'regular edition' which only included the audio CD, and a 'limited edition' which was shipped with a Blu-ray containing behind-the-scenes footage and interviews with the members.
+Two versions of the album were simultaneously released: a regular edition which only included the audio CD, and a limited edition which was shipped with a Blu-ray containing behind-the-scenes footage and interviews with the members.
 The album was sold through various online and offline outlets, including Amazon Japan, Rakuten Books, All Tower Record Store, Seven Net Shopping, and the band's official website.
 Additional rewards were included with the album based on the outlet where it was bought.
 In Germany, the album was released on August 26, 2023, via Century Media.